-If you’re interested in attending a Brazilian University or if you’re just thinking about getting a good job over here, you’ve probably already heard about the Celpe-Bras exam.
-If you haven’t, don’t stress about it because we’re here to help clarify everything about this importante exam and give you information about Celpe-Bras.
+If you are interested in attending a Brazilian University or if you are just thinking about getting a good job in Brazil, you have probably heard about the Celpe-Bras exam.
+If you haven’t, do not stress about it because we are here to help clarify everything about this important exam and give you information about Celpe-Bras.

 What is Celpe-Bras?

-This exam is a formal certification of a person’s level in the Portuguese language used by businesses and educational institutions worldwide.
+This exam is a formal certification of a person’s level in the Portuguese language.
+Many educational institutions and companies use this exam worldwide.
 It is required in order to be considered for admission as a grad or post-grad student in any Brazilian university.
-The Celpe-Bras exam is mandatory for all international students in order to enroll in universities and might also be required by certain companies.
+The Celpe-Bras exam is mandatory for all international students in order to enroll in Brazilian universities and might also be required by certain companies.

 How does it work?

-Written part (Three-hour exam): You’ll need to complete four components: video and audio comprehension; written production; and two essays.
-In this part, your level of Portuguese will be evaluated as well as your comprehension and understanding of audio.
+Written part (three-hour exam): You will need to complete four components of the exam: video and audio comprehension; written production; and two essays.
+During this part of the exam, your level of Portuguese will be evaluated as well as your comprehension and understanding of audio.

 Oral part (20-minute exam): Interview-style exam with two evaluators.
 They are going to ask you about your personal interests and current Brazilian affairs.

-Depending on your result in the exam, you’ll be granted one of the following four levels: Intermediate, Higher Intermediate, Advanced and Higher Advanced.
+Depending on your result in the exam, you will be granted one of the following levels of certificate: Intermediate, Higher Intermediate, Advanced, and Higher Advanced.

-In order to obtain a higher level of certification, you’ll need to obtain the same mark in both parts of the exam.
-If you score higher in either the oral or written test, your certification will be based on your lowest mark.
+In order to obtain a higher level of certificate, you must obtain the same scoring in both parts of the exam.
+If you score higher in either the oral or written test, your certificate will be granted based on your lowest mark.

-The exam is held twice a year in April and October, but you must register online in either February, March, August or September.
+The exam is held twice a year, in April and October.
+However, you must register online in either February and March or August and September.

 How to register?